 The nutty flavor and sturdy leaf structure of spinach invites the addition of flavors.
 So many ingredients go well with spinach.
 Personally, I like scallions, tomatoes, avocado, olives, grilled corn, and carrots go well with spinach.
-If you're ok with meat, add crisp bacon, chopped hard boiled eggs, grilled shrimp, sliced chicken breast, or julienned ham.
+If

 Any favorite salad dressing will do.
 We tend to like a simple dressing of olive oil and reduced balsamic vinegar, seasoned with sea salt and pepper.
 The dressing can also be heated to create a wilted spinach salad.